How to Support Tomato Plants: Tomato Stakes and More

 Tomato Stakes

 Tie your tomato plant to a stake.
 A lot of gardeners keep one main stem, pinching off side shoots (called suckers).
-See ideas for tomato stakes below.
+See ideas for support stakes below.

 Tomato Cages

-Visit a commercial tomato greenhouse and you’re likely to see tomato plants growing up a piece of twine suspended from above.
+Visit a commercial tomato greenhouse and you're likely to see tomato vines growing up a piece of twine that is suspended from above.

 We use a variation of this twine method in our garden, where we make tall A-frames with bamboo, and run a horizontal pole between them—six feet up in the air.
-Then we dangle pieces of twine from the horizontal pole, and train our tomato plants up the twine.
+Then we dangle pieces of twine from the horizontal pole, and train the stems up the twine.
 This way we can space our tomatoes very closely together so that we can fit more tomato varieties into the garden.

 We make tall A-frames with bamboo, and run a horizontal pole between them.